-If you are covered by a collective bargaining agreement that permits allegations of discrimination to be raised in a grievance procedure, you may bring such an allegation either under that procedure or the procedures of 29 CFR 1614, but not both.
+If you are covered by a collective bargaining agreement that permits allegations of discrimination to be raised in a grievance procedure (see Negotiated Grievance Procedures in Chapter 8, Section 6), you may bring such an allegation either under that procedure or the procedures of 29 CFR 1614, but not both.
 An election to proceed under Part 1614 is made by the filing of a complaint, and an election to proceed under the negotiated grievance procedures is made by filing a grievance.
 Participation in the pre-complaint procedures of Part 1614 is not an election of the Part 1614 procedures.
 The election requirement does not apply to employees of agencies not covered by 5 U.S.C.
 7121(d), notably employees of the U.S. Postal Service.

-Some employment actions that may be the subject of a discrimination complaint under 29 CFR 1614 may also be appealed to the Merit Systems Protection Board (MSPB).
-In such cases, you may elect to proceed with a complaint as a “mixed case complaint” under Part 1614 or a “mixed case appeal” before the MSPB (see Section 3 of this chapter).
+Some employment actions that may be the subject of a discrimination complaint under 29 CFR 1614 may also be appealed to the Merit Systems Protection Board (see Section 3 of this chapter).
+In such cases, you may elect to proceed with a complaint as a “mixed case complaint” under Part 1614 or a “mixed case appeal” before the MSPB.
 Whichever is filed first is considered an election to proceed in that forum.

 If you have filed either a mixed case complaint or a mixed case appeal and have received a final decision from the MSPB, you may petition the EEOC to review the MSPB’s final decision.

-In contrast to non-mixed matters, if you wish to file a civil action in mixed-case matters, you must file within 30 days (not 90 days) of receipt of (1) the agency’s final decision; (2) the MSPB’s final decision; or (3) the EEOC’s decision on a petition to review.
+In contrast to non-mixed matters, if you wish to file a civil action in mixed-case matters, you must file within 30 days (not 90 days) of receipt of the agency’s final decision, the MSPB’s final decision, or the EEOC’s decision on a petition to review.
 Alternatively, a civil action may be filed after 120 days from the date of filing the mixed case complaint with the agency or the mixed case appeal with the MSPB if there has been no final decision on the complaint or appeal, or 180 days after filing a petition to review with the EEOC if there has been no decision by the EEOC on the petition.

 The EEOC rules contain a number of provisions designed to discourage or prevent fragmentation, including procedures making it easier to amend complaints to include discriminatory actions related, but subsequent, to an individual’s existing claim.
 Similarly, consolidation rules permit independent claims brought by the same complaining party to be joined together for processing.
 The rules also include procedures related to: